8bitplus

 My Collection and Setup

-I started collecting LaserDisc’s about a year ago, and managed to get a bargain collection of about 50 and a Sony LaserDisc player to get me started.
-Soon after I won and auction of another 50 and another budget Pioneer player.
-Within the year I have managed to collect about 260 LaserDisc’s, including plenty of collector edition box sets, TV series and anime sets.
+I started collecting LaserDiscs in 2010.
+Starting with a player and just a few films.
+Soon after I won an auction of another 50 and another budget Pioneer player.
+Within the year I have managed to collect about 260 LaserDiscs, including plenty of collector edition box sets, TV series and anime sets.

-I started of using an old Bush 24″ widescreen TV I had as a spare in the roof, but soon upgraded to 28″ Panasonic I found on eBay locally, and then to a Toshiba 32″ later.
+At first I was using an old Bush 24″ widescreen TV I had as a spare in the roof, but soon upgraded to 28″ Panasonic I found on eBay locally, and then to a Toshiba 32″ later.

 My other LD player is the Sony MDP-630D.
 It can play both PAL and NTSC and has a helpful led indicator on the front to remind you what format is playing.
 The playback quality is not quite as good as the Pioneer 909 but is a lot better than many models like the Pioneer 1850.